bashtools/mokctl/README.md

 4. [Kubernetes the Hard Way](/docs/k8shardway.md)

    The classic remade for MOK.
+A 7 node cluster without blowing up your laptop!

 5. [Multi Node]()